Skip Main Navigation

 The government filing fees for applying for a marriage-based green card is $1760 for a spouse living in the United States or $1200 for a spouse living outside the United States.
 Note, this does not include the cost of the medical examination, which varies from roughly $200 to $500.
 Boundless has put together a detailed guide breaking down the costs of a marriage green card depending on your situation.

-To avoid the higher fees, it’s important to file your application before USCIS’s fee increase proposal goes into effect.
+Filing your application before the fee increase goes into effect will also help you avoid paying the higher cost.
 Learn more about what Boundless can do to help.

 The first step in the process of getting a green card through marriage is to submit Form I-130 (officially called the “Petition for Alien Relative”) to U.S. Citizenship and Immigration Services (USCIS), which is part of the U.S. Department of Homeland Security.

-The main purpose of the I-130 form, along with supporting documents, is to establish that a valid marriage exists.
+The primary purpose of the I-130 form, along with supporting documents, is to establish whether your marriage is valid or bonafide.

 The spouse filing the I-130 is called the “petitioner” or “sponsor.”
-This is the spouse who is a U.S. citizen or current green card holder.
+This spouse is a U.S. citizen or current green card holder.
 The spouse seeking a green card is called the “beneficiary” or “green card applicant.”

 • Government filing fee of $535